A Uniform Confidence Band for the Marginal Treatment Effect Function: Estimation

 where $K(\cdot)$ is a kernel function of $\mathbb{R}$ and $h_n$ is a sequence of bandwidths. $(\theta_0, \theta_1, \theta_2)$ correspond to the conditional mean, first derivative, and second derivative, respectively.
 Let $\hat \theta_1 (p)$ be the estimate of $\theta_1$ at $p$.
 We use the local quadratic estimator because it provides desirable properties for estimating the first derivative of the nonparametric function. \textcite{carneiro2009estimating} and \textcite{carneiro2011marginalretrurn} also use the local quadratic estimator.
+We note that the bandwidth $h_n$ must be smaller than the mean-squared-error optimal bandwidth; this undersmoothing centers the asymptotic Gaussian approximation around the true function, and its exact rate is discussed in Section \ref{asymptotic}.

 The resulting estimate of $MTE(p,x)$ is